-List the principal participants who assisted in data gathering and development of this assessment (include name, role/organization, phone and email).
-Participants can include your district forester, or Firewise® Board members for instance.
+(include na no assisted in data gathering and on, phone and email).
+Participants stance.

 Participant 1

 Participant 2

 Participant 3

 Participant 4

 Participant 5

 Fire Safe Sonoma and the fire agencies cannot create a Firewise USA® Community in good standing without the community participation.
 Because the formation of a Firewise USA® Community is meant to be a grass-roots effort and moved forward by the community residents, the resident leader is ultimately the one responsible for taking the initiative of moving the process along and completing the initial application and annual renewal via the Firewise USA® online management portal (Firewise® Portal), with assistance from Fire Safe Sonoma.
 A site may have two resident leaders assigned in the Firewise® Portal.